Hi and welcome to Learn Tarot With Me! If you’re struggling to learn – and remember – the tarot card meanings, you’re in the right place!

 Then, the next day, before you pull a new card, you check in to see how the previous day’s Daily Draw and your reading of it played out.
 You can record these “reflections” in your tarot journal as well.
 Were you correct in how you interpreted this card?
 Did you miss anything?
 Did anything happen that will help you remember the ‘story’ of the card when it shows up in your life again?

-And remember – there’s no right or wrong way to use the tarot!
+And remember – there’s no right or wrong way to use the tarot.
 The cards are tools that help you access your intuition.
-You can’t possibly be wrong when you use them.
+You can’t possibly do anything wrong when you use them.

 As you’re learning, it really helps to join an online tarot community to ask for help and share resources.
-I hang out all the time on Instagram (@learntarotwithme and #learntarot), and there are some great Facebook Groups for tarot, too.
+I’m on Instagram (@learntarotwithme and #learntarot), and spend a lot of time in the private LTWM Facebook group.

 It might take you awhile to find your tarot tribe, but don’t give up!
-I’m totally not into New Age and woo-woo bullshit, but I’ve been able to find some amazing communities of people who are tarot-friendly and awesome.
+I’m totally not into mystical New Agey bullshit, but I’ve been able to find some amazing communities of people who are tarot-friendly and awesome.
 You’ll find your people, too.

 If you want to stay accountable and learn ten of my best tips for starting & maintaining a tarot practice, sign up for my free 10-day email course.